gmcninch-tufts/2024-Sp-Math190/course-contents/notes-RT-2024-02-07--diaconis.md

 ![](/course-assets/images/diaconis-3.png)

-Intrepretation in this last table:
+Interpretation in this last table:

 Compute the projection $f_3$ of $f$ into the component $V_3$ of $M = \mathbb{C}[S_5]$.